BlockstreamResearch/bip-frost-dkg/README.md

     return (my_hostseckey, my_hostpubkey)
 ```

+To initiate a concrete DKG run,
-The participants send their host pubkey to the other participant and collect received host pubkeys.
+the participants send their host pubkey to all other participants and collect received host pubkeys.
+We assume that the participants agree on an assignment of indices `0` to `n-1` to participants.
+(But if they do not agree, the comparison of the setup identifier in the next protocol step will simply fail.)

 They then compute a setup identifier that includes all participants (including yourself TODO: this is maybe obvious but probably good to stress, in particular for backups).

 ```python